 8. Grievance Procedures

 Disability Services has adopted an internal grievance procedure for students who feel that accommodations provided were inappropriate or with a complaint of non-compliance on a disabilities matter.
-Students should submit a written statement of the specific complaint within ten (10) business days of the alleged incident or action to the Learning Center Director.
-The Learning Center Director will attempt to resolve such concerns informally through discussions with the student and, as necessary, with pertinent faculty or staff members.
-In some instances, appropriate administrators may be consulted or a meeting convened by the Learning Center Director in order to reach a resolution.
+Students should submit a written statement of the specific complaint within ten (10) business days of the alleged incident or action to the ASC Director.
+The ASC Director will attempt to resolve such concerns informally through discussions with the student and, as necessary, with pertinent faculty or staff members.
+In some instances, appropriate administrators may be consulted or a meeting convened by the ASC Director in order to reach a resolution.
 In order to establish the basis for such a grievance, students must have first registered with the office of disability services and provided documentation of disability.

 Contacting Disability Services